 MIT Center for Finance and Policy

-The MIT Center for Finance and Policy (CFP) is a new Institute-wide initiative, conceived by MIT Sloan’s Finance Group, and under the leadership of Deborah Lucas (director), and Andrei Kirilenko, Andrew Lo and Robert Merton (co-directors).
-The CFP’s mission is to serve as a catalyst for innovative financial research and educational initiatives that will positively impact policy and society.
+The MIT Center for Finance and Policy (CFP) is a new Institute-wide initiative, conceived by MIT Sloan’s Finance Group, and under the leadership of Deborah Lucas (director); Doug Criscitello (executive director); and Andrew Lo, Robert Merton and Jonathan Parker (co-directors).
+The CFP’s mission is to serve as a catalyst for innovative, cross-disciplinary and non-partisan research and educational initiatives that address the unique challenges facing governments in their role as financial institutions and as regulators of the financial system.
 CFP initiatives will: